 This photo adventure is prime for both beginner to advanced photographers.
 We ask that you are familiar with your menu systems and manual settings, we can help from there.
-Our focus will teach our photographers best practices in photographing wildlife, composition and story.
-It’s important to know you’ll be in close proximity of birds, arctic fox, and fur seals.
-A strong emphasis to respect of wildlife for your safety, health of habitat and the community that allows us this opportunity will be paramount for this tour.
+Our focus will teach our photographers best practices in photographing wildlife, composition, and story.
+It’s important to know you’ll be in close proximity to birds, arctic fox, and fur seals.
+A strong emphasis on the respect of wildlife for your safety, the health of habitat, and the community that allows us this opportunity will be paramount for this tour.

-We’ll be moving over uneven terrain with a makeup of basalt rock, boulders and moss covered rock at times.
-There are established trails, but are not heavily traveled.
-We’ll be exploring the coastal region, which includes close proximity to cliffs from 6 feet to 700 feet, good balance, confidence and fitness over this terrain will is required.
-The wildlife are not going anywhere, so we’ll be operating on a weather and light schedule.
+We’ll be moving over uneven terrain with the makeup of basalt rock, boulders, and moss-covered rock at times.
+There are established trails but are not heavily traveled.
+We’ll be exploring the coastal region, which includes close proximity to cliffs from 6 feet to 700 feet, good balance, confidence, and fitness over this terrain will is required.
+The wildlife is not going anywhere, so we’ll be operating on a weather and light schedule.
 There will be light hiking, you should be comfortable hiking at least 2-6 miles with little to no elevation gain.
 Optionally we do have one hike that offers more physical demand with a 700 foot gain in elevation, while optional the views are priceless!

 July 12-17th 5/days

 - Traverse and photograph in several Fur Seal rookeries.

 - Witness millions of migratory birds nesting on basalt cliffs.